BYVoid/distribox/README.md

 ## What are the objectives

+Distribox is still under development.
 Our long-term objective is to build a full-featured open-source file sharing tool based on P2P.
 Two application scenarios are:

 * Sharing documents within small groups
 * Synchronizing personal files between multiple PCs